QC-at-Davis/QCC/src/Classical-Computation/Computational-Complexity/Computational-Complexity.md

 If we go back to the chart, that would mean algorithms that have \\(O(log(n))\\), \\(O(1)\\), and \\(O(n)\\) time complexities can be considered to be tractable.

-## Complexity Classess
+## Complexity Classes

 Complexity classes are a way of categorizing problems that take the same amount of resources to solve.
-You won't need to know what exactly the classes are for understanding the motivations behind Quantum Computing in the next section but it does help in understanding the degree of difficulty certain problems are considered to be as well as a more formal definition of the motivations you'll soon see.
+You won't need to know what exactly the classes are for understanding the motivations behind Quantum Computing in the next section but it does help in understanding the degree of difficulty certain problems are considered to have as well as a more formal definition of the motivations you'll see soon.